Fountains Abbey: Difficulties

 Fountains regained some stability and prosperity under abbots John Greenwell (1442–1471), Thomas Swinton (1471–1478), and John Darnton (1478–1495), who undertook some much needed restoration of the fabric of the abbey, including notable work on the church.
-During Greenwell's abbacy, he reduced the debts of the abbey by 1000 marks, and survived what was characterised as a poisoning attempt by a monk called William Downom.
-Swinton kept a detailed 'Memorandum Book', which provides exceptional detail on the life of the abbey during his abbacy.
-Marmaduke Huby (1495–1526) expanded the number of monks from twenty-two to fifty-two, and undertook a building programme which included a new tower at the north end of the transept and extending the infirmary.
-Known to visitors as Huby's Tower, it was decorated with the abbot's insignia, as well as religious texts.
+During Greenwell's abbacy, he reduced the debts of the abbey by 1000 marks, and survived a poisoning attempt by a monk called William Downom.
+Swinton kept a detailed "Memorandum Book", which provides exceptional detail on the life of the abbey during his abbacy.
+Marmaduke Huby (1495–1526) expanded the number of monks from twenty-two to fifty-two and undertook a building programme which included an extension to the infirmary and a new tower attached to the north transept.
+Huby's Tower, as it became known, is decorated with the abbot's insignia, as well as religious texts.

-At Abbot Huby's death he was succeeded by William Thirsk, who was accused by the royal commissioners of immorality and inadequacy, was dismissed as abbot, retired to Jervaulx Abbey, and was later hanged for his involvement in the Pilgrimage of Grace.
+At Abbot Huby's death he was succeeded by William Thirsk, who was accused by the royal commissioners of immorality and inadequacy and dismissed as abbot, retiring to Jervaulx Abbey; he was later hanged for his involvement in the Pilgrimage of Grace.
 He was replaced by Marmaduke Bradley, a monk of the abbey who had reported Thirsk's supposed offences and testified against him.
-Furthermore Bradley paid 600 marks to essentially buy the abbacy for himself.
+Furthermore, Bradley paid 600 marks to essentially buy the abbacy for himself.
 In 1539 it was Bradley who surrendered the abbey when its seizure was ordered under Henry VIII at the dissolution of the monasteries.